great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 :::note Migrating ExpectationSuites

-  `ExpectationSuites` that were created in the V2-API will work in the V3-API without needing to be modified.
+  `ExpectationSuites` that were created in the V2-API will work in the V3-API **without needing to be modified**.
 However, `ExpectationSuites` also contain `metadata` describing the `batch` that was used to create the original `ExpectationSuite` object (under the `citations` field).
-For a suite that was created in V2, this will metadata will contain `batch_kwargs`, and V3 suites will contain a `batch_request`.
+For a suite that was created in V2, this metadata will contain `batch_kwargs`, and V3 suites will contain a `batch_request`.

   If you choose to do so, the `citation` metadata can be migrated using the same pattern for migrating `batch_kwargs` to `batch_request` described below.